Buba10/Webscraping-EDA-Project/README.md

 # Overview

 The **Web Scraping and EDA Project** is designed to scrape data from an e-commerce website to gather information about gaming laptops.
-The scraped data is then analyzed for exploratory data analysis (EDA) to gain insights into the laptop market.
+The scraped data is then analyzed through exploratory data analysis (EDA) to gain insights into the laptop market.
+This project aims to provide valuable information regarding laptop specifications, pricing trends, and market dynamics.

+This tool extracts various attributes of laptops, including their:
+- Name
+- Rating
+- Price
+- Processor
+- Memory (RAM)
+- Operating System (OS)
+- Storage (SSD/HDD)
+- Display specifications
+- Inclusion details (accessories, etc.)

 # Features